Azure/bicep-types-az/generated/network/microsoft.network/2019-12-01/types.md

 * **enableIPForwarding**: bool: Indicates whether IP forwarding is enabled on this network interface.
 * **hostedWorkloads**: string[] (ReadOnly): A list of references to linked BareMetal resources.
 * **ipConfigurations**: [NetworkInterfaceIPConfiguration](#networkinterfaceipconfiguration)[]: A list of IPConfigurations of the network interface.
-* **macAddress**: string: The MAC address of the network interface.
+* **macAddress**: string (ReadOnly): The MAC address of the network interface.
 * **networkSecurityGroup**: [NetworkSecurityGroup](#networksecuritygroup): NetworkSecurityGroup resource.
-* **primary**: bool: Whether this is a primary network interface on a virtual machine.
+* **primary**: bool (ReadOnly): Whether this is a primary network interface on a virtual machine.
 * **privateEndpoint**: [PrivateEndpoint](#privateendpoint) (ReadOnly): Private endpoint resource.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): The current provisioning state.
-* **resourceGuid**: string: The resource GUID property of the network interface resource.
+* **resourceGuid**: string (ReadOnly): The resource GUID property of the network interface resource.
-* **tapConfigurations**: [NetworkInterfaceTapConfiguration](#networkinterfacetapconfiguration)[]: A list of TapConfigurations of the network interface.
+* **tapConfigurations**: [NetworkInterfaceTapConfiguration](#networkinterfacetapconfiguration)[] (ReadOnly): A list of TapConfigurations of the network interface.
 * **virtualMachine**: [SubResource](#subresource) (ReadOnly): Reference to another subresource.

 ## NetworkInterfaceDnsSettings
 ### Properties
-* **appliedDnsServers**: string[]: If the VM that uses this NIC is part of an Availability Set, then this list will have the union of all DNS servers from all NICs that are part of the Availability Set.
+* **appliedDnsServers**: string[] (ReadOnly): If the VM that uses this NIC is part of an Availability Set, then this list will have the union of all DNS servers from all NICs that are part of the Availability Set.
 This property is what is configured on each of those VMs.
 * **dnsServers**: string[]: List of DNS servers IP addresses.
 Use 'AzureProvidedDNS' to switch to azure provided DNS resolution.
 'AzureProvidedDNS' value cannot be combined with other IPs, it must be the only value in dnsServers collection.
 * **internalDnsNameLabel**: string: Relative DNS name for this NIC used for internal communications between VMs in the same virtual network.
-* **internalDomainNameSuffix**: string: Even if internalDnsNameLabel is not specified, a DNS entry is created for the primary NIC of the VM.
+* **internalDomainNameSuffix**: string (ReadOnly): Even if internalDnsNameLabel is not specified, a DNS entry is created for the primary NIC of the VM.
 This DNS name can be constructed by concatenating the VM name with the value of internalDomainNameSuffix.
-* **internalFqdn**: string: Fully qualified DNS name supporting internal communications between VMs in the same virtual network.
+* **internalFqdn**: string (ReadOnly): Fully qualified DNS name supporting internal communications between VMs in the same virtual network.

 ## PrivateEndpoint
 ### Properties
-* **etag**: string: A unique read-only string that changes whenever the resource is updated.
+* **etag**: string (ReadOnly): A unique read-only string that changes whenever the resource is updated.
 * **id**: string: Resource ID.
 * **location**: string: Resource location.
 * **name**: string (ReadOnly): Resource name.